 Line 16 - Trades Education and Training Tax Credit.
-For tax periods beginning after December 31, 2020, a corporation may claim a credit for employer expenses paid to a third party for the education and training of employees in a trade profession.
-The amount of the credit is equal to 50% of the qualified education and training expenses incurred by an employer for the benefit of an employee, not to exceed \$2,000 per employee annually.
-An employer's total credit may not exceed \$25,000 annually.
-The employee for which the education and training is paid must work or be anticipated to work in Montana for at least 6 months of the year.
+Corporations can claim a credit against their tax liability for the expenses incurred in providing education and training in a trade profession for an employee.
+The credit is equal to 50 percent of the cost of the qualifying trade profession education or training expenses, not to exceed \$2,000 per employee and \$25,000 total.
+The credit is claimed in the year the cost is incurred.
+The employee must work or plan to work in Montana for at least 6 months of the year in which the education or training occurs.